lucasmonstrox/todo-graphql-nestjs/README.md

 [schema-validation](https://docs.nestjs.com/techniques/configuration#schema-validation)
 [ ] Track errors in production.
 Use [sentry.io](https://sentry.io) or similar

-Observation: Some TODO's are spread across the code and need to be fixed ASAP
+Observation: Some TODOS are spread across the code and need to be fixed ASAP

+# 💻 Code style

+The current code style is following `clean code`, some `design patterns` and `SOLID` principles

-# Built with
+# 🛠 Built with

 - [compodoc](https://compodoc.app) - The missing documentation tool for your
   Angular application